Intramural Game Rules

 Roster

-Desired roster size is ten (10) players.
-The game is played 7-on-7, and five (5) players are required to avoid a forfeit.
+The desired roster size is ten players.
+The game is played 7-on-7, and five players are required to avoid a forfeit.
 One player from each team is designated as the team captain before the start of play.

 Rules

-Metal or hard tip cleats are not permitted.
-It is strongly recommended that a mouthpiece be worn.
+Metal or hard-tip cleats are not permitted.
+A mouthpiece is strongly recommended.
 Shirts must be tucked into shorts.
 Each player must wear a belt at the waistline with three flags attached, one hanging at each hip and one at the center of the back.
 Wrapping, tying, or securing flags to uniforms or belts is illegal.

-Games are played in (2) 15-minute halves with a 5-minute break between halves.
+Games are played in two 15-minute halves with a 5-minute break between halves.
 Games may be shortened at the discretion of the officials; 20 minutes of play will constitute a complete game.
 The clock runs continuously except for time-outs.
-Each team is entitled to (2) 1-minute time-outs per game.
-Following any time-out, the offensive team has 25-seconds to start the next play.
+Each team is entitled to two 1-minute time-outs per game.
+Following any time-out, the offensive team has 25 seconds to start the next play.

-If the game ends in a tie score, each team will have a chance to score in (4) downs, with the line of scrimmage starting at the opposing team’s 20-yard line.
-Play will continue until one team scores, and the other does not.
+If the game ends in a tie score, each team will have a chance to score in four downs, with the line of scrimmage starting at the opposing team’s 20-yard line.
+Play will continue until one team scores and the other does not.

-If a female scores a touchdown, the point value is nine (9).
-If a female player throws a legal forward pass and any offensive player scores a touchdown, the point value is nine (9).
-All other touchdowns are six (6) points.
+If a female scores a touchdown, the point value is nine.
+If a female player throws a legal forward pass and any offensive player scores a touchdown, the point value is nine.
+All other touchdowns are six points.

 Following a touchdown, the scoring team has one down to attempt 1, 2, or 3 extra points.
-The scrimmage line is at the 3-yard line to attempt 1 extra point.
-The scrimmage line is at the 10-yard line to attempt 2 extra points, and the scrimmage line is at the 20-yard line to attempt 3 extra points.
+The scrimmage line is at the 3-yard line to try one extra point.
+The scrimmage line is at the 10-yard line to attempt two extra points, and the scrimmage line is at the 20-yard line to attempt three extra points.

 A safety is worth 2 points.
 When a safety is scored, the ball belongs to the scoring team at its 14-yard line.

-Each half starts with the ball at the 14-yard line of the defensive team.
+Each half starts with the ball at the defensive team’s 14-yard line.
 Following a touchdown, safety, or touchback, the ball is put into play at the 14-yard line of the defensive team.

 A catch by any kneeling or prone inbounds player is a completion or interception.
 All players are eligible to touch or catch a pass.
 If opposing teams catch a forward pass simultaneously, the ball becomes dead and belongs to the offense.
 An official must visibly see the ball strike the ground to rule it incomplete.
 If in doubt, it is a catch.
 The ball is dead when and where it touches the ground.